atikul-islam-sajib/GPDSG/README.md

 ## License

-This project is licensed under [MIT LICENSE].
+This project is licensed under [MIT LICENSE](./LICENSE).
 Please see the LICENSE file for more details.

 ## Acknowledgements

-Thanks to all contributors and users of the GPSG project.
+Thanks to all contributors and users of the GPDSG project.
 Special thanks to those who have provided feedback and suggestions for improvements.

 ## Contact